-Summary: If you’re planning to buy a home in Oregon next year, consider the fact that some prices are expected to rise in the state.
-And since rates are still low right now, it might be better to buy today rather than wait until 2020 when prices are expected to be higher.
+If you’re planning to buy a home in Oregon later on this year or next, consider the fact that some prices are expected to rise in the state.
+And since rates are still very low right now, it might be better to buy today rather than wait until later in 2021 when prices are expected to be higher.

-Recently updated mortgage rate forecasts — along with a home price outlook for Oregon — suggest that home buyers could see higher costs ahead as prices are expected to rise next year.
+Recently updated mortgage rate forecasts — along with a home price outlook for Oregon — suggest that home buyers could see higher costs ahead as prices are expected to rise later on in 2021 and into next year.
 However, rates are still expected to stay low, much like they are today.
 Collectively, they make a strong case for buying a home sooner rather than later.

-Outlook for Oregon Home Prices Through Winter 2020
+Outlook for Oregon Home Prices Through Spring 2021

 It’s no secret that homes are getting more expensive in Oregon.
 House values have risen steadily over the last couple of years, largely the results of a skewed supply-and-demand situation.
 Short supply and strong demand are boosting prices across the state.

 Let’s look at house values prices first.
-According to the real estate information company Zillow, the median home value for Oregon reached $350,600 as of November 2019.
-That was an increase of 3.7% over the same month a year earlier.
-Looking forward, their economists expect prices to rise by around 2.2% over the next year or so (ending in November 2020).
+According to the real estate information company Zillow, the median home value for Oregon reached $402,573 as of March 2021.
+That was an increase of 10% over the same month a year earlier.

-So while they expect home prices in Oregon to slow down a bit, they also anticipate a continued upward trend stretching into 2020.
+So while they expect home prices in Oregon to slow down a bit, they also anticipate a continued upward trend stretching later into 2021.

 This outlook should come as no surprise when you consider the current supply and demand situation.
 Housing markets across the state of Oregon are experiencing low levels of supply, relative to demand.
 In some of the hottest markets, like those in and around Portland, there is currently less than a two-month supply of homes.
 A six-month supply is considered to be a well-balanced market.